All Episodes

 That's what this was at the end of the day.

-And what should happen if in fact that's happened?
+And what should happen if, in fact, that's happened?

-Then you haul in the people that are the responsible for the fraud on the court and you prosecute them pursuant to federal law.
+Then you haul in the people that are responsible for the fraud on the court and you prosecute them pursuant to federal law.

 Well, yeah, I mean, perjury is the least of it, isn't it?

-If it premeditated fraud, contempt of court is a felony, of course, as well.
+Contempt of court is a felony, of course, as well.

 So you've got contempt of court, which is a big deal, especially for these lawyers and government agents.